SDPO: Segment-Level Direct Preference Optimization for Social Agents: Conclusion

 \section{Conclusion}

-In this paper, we introduce Segment-Level Direct Preference Optimization (SDPO) to improve the performance of LLM-based agents in multi-turn, goal-oriented social dialogues.
-Unlike existing alignment methods such as turn-level DPO and session-level approaches including ETO and DMPO, SDPO focuses on optimizing the agent policy by targeting specific key segments within a session.
+In this paper, we introduce Segment-Level Direct Preference Optimization (SDPO) to improve the performance of LLM-based agents in multi-turn social dialogues.
+Unlike existing multi-turn alignment methods including ETO and DMPO, SDPO focuses on optimizing the agent policy by targeting specific key segments within sessions.
 Our extensive evaluation on the SOTOPIA benchmark shows that SDPO significantly outperforms existing methods, highlighting the superiority of segment-level alignment.
-Looking ahead, we plan to apply SDPO to other agent tasks to further explore its versatility and effectiveness.
+We plan to apply SDPO to other agent tasks to further explore its versatility and validity.